MarkusMcNugen/docker-sftp/README.md

 | `/config/userkeys` | No | SSH user keys directory |

 ## Ports
 The OpenSSH server runs by default on port 22.
-You can forward the container's port 22 to the any host port.
+You can forward the container's port 22 to any host port.

 | Port | Proto | Required | Function | Example |
 |----------|----------|----------|----------|----------|